James Hinchcliffe: Television analyst

+In 2023 he became an occasional co-commentator on Channel 4's F1 coverage in the United Kingdom as well as the official F1TV feed.

+As of 2025, Hinchcliffe is one of the main commentators for the NTT IndyCar series for Fox, alongside Will Buxton and Townsend Bell.
+Hinchcliffe also commentates on select Formula 1 races for F1TV.

 Dancing with the Stars

 On August 30, 2016, Hinchcliffe was announced as one of the celebrity contestants for season 23 of Dancing with the Stars.
 He was partnered with professional dancer Sharna Burgess.
 On November 22, 2016, Hinchcliffe finished in second place to Olympic gymnast Laurie Hernandez.

-1 Score given by guest judge Pitbull.

-2 Due to an injury, Burgess was unable to perform with Hinchcliffe, but did choreograph the dances.
-Hinchcliffe instead danced with Jenna Johnson.